 Indicates anaerobic metabolism

-Elevated in abscesses, hypoxic injury, and high-grade tumors
+Elevated in brain abscesses, hypoxic injury, ischemia, and many high-grade tumors

 Lipids